Table Of Contents

 Do You Need Court Approval To Sell Your Structured Settlement?

 Yes.
 The United States government passed several laws, including the Periodic Payment Settlement Act of 1982, that mandate court approval for the sale process.
-Court approval laws are still being updated today to provide further protection.
+Court approval laws are continuously being updated to provide further protection.

 Why Is Court Approval Necessary?